A Spiritual Pilgrimage

 Neoarchaic Ecstatic Shamanic Techniques with Jade Wah'oo Grigori, Caretaker of the Ways, help you to redream your life and rediscover the sacred within you.
 Jade runs wilderness camps for drum making, sacred warrior awakening, men's empowerment, shamanic dreaming, shamanic trainings, soul retrievals, spiritual parasite removal, story telling, private healings and much more.
 Check out his website for his calendar, to see when he'll be in your area, and to schedule a session.
 For more info send an email to Jade.

-Jade's website to find out when he is giving his workshops on Assisting Spirits in Transition.
+Check out Jade's website to find out when he is giving his workshops on Assisting Spirits in Transition.